OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-error-headers-have-already-been-sent/README.md

+# 🐞 Next.js Middleware: Handling `Error: Headers have already been sent`

 This document addresses a common error encountered when working with Next.js Middleware:  `Error: Headers have already been sent`.
 This error typically occurs when you attempt to send headers to the client multiple times within a single middleware function.
 This is often because the middleware unintentionally sends data, or other middleware/APIs has already sent the response.